vinlin24/cs35l-notebooks/week1.md

 This forms the basis of shell **scripting** - a sequence of commands to automate certain tasks.

-### Commands in parallel
+**Commands in Parallel**

 ```shell
 ls -d . & echo a
 ```

-### Command Pipeline
+**Command Pipeline**

-Piping output of one command as the into another.
-The **pipe** itself is a buffer.
+Piping output of one command as the input to another.
+The **pipe** is itself a buffer.
 Commands that write can write to it, commands that read can read from it, so you can set up a sequence of writing and reading commands to **pass content between them**:

 ```
 ls -d . | less